raspberrypilearning/paint-box/en/step_1.md

 ### What you will make

 --- no-print ---
 Click on the green flag to start.
-Use the mouse to move the pencil and hold down the left mouse button to draw.
-Click on a colour to change pencils or click the rubber and use it to erase your work.
-To clear the page click the cross.
+Use the mouse to move the pencil, and hold down the left mouse button to draw.
+Click on a colour to change pencils.
+Click on the eraser to change to it, and use it to erase your work.
+To clear the page, click on the cross.

       <iframe allowtransparency="true" width="485" height="402"  frameborder="0" allowfullscreen></iframe>